gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - dissolved weak relational matches when coherence failed to support them
 - reopened and strengthened relational matches when coherence rose again
 - provisionally confirmed a joint choreography when sustained co-motion supported it
+- weakened that same joint choreography when asymmetric break pressure emerged
 - issued revised predicted trains

 This is the first point at which TU+ looks like a meaningful intermediate layer rather than a cosmetic one.

 ---

-### 9. Weak coupling can be represented without premature collapse
+### 9. Weak coupling and joint choreography can be represented without premature collapse
-Cycles 4–7 suggest the architecture can distinguish between:
+Cycles 4–8 suggest the architecture can distinguish between:
 - a new provisional source
 - a weak coupling candidate
 - a stable joint choreography
 - a dissolved relational hypothesis
 - a reopened but still provisional joint interpretation
 - a provisionally confirmed joint choreography
+- a stressed joint choreography under de-confirmation pressure

 That distinction matters and appears to be maintainable so far.

 ---

 ### 10. Coherence is beginning to act as the selection principle
-By Cycles 5–7, revision appears to be driven less by static labeling and more by which choreography interpretation best preserves coherence across unfolding time.
+By Cycles 5–8, revision appears to be driven less by static labeling and more by which choreography interpretation best preserves coherence across unfolding time.

 What survived was not what was initially plausible, but what remained coherent enough.
 What re-entered was not what was preferred symbolically, but what regained coherence strongly enough.
 What was provisionally confirmed was not what was merely tempting, but what persisted coherently across another interval.
+What was later stressed was not discarded immediately, but de-promoted as coherence weakened asymmetrically.

 This suggests that coherence is not merely a measured field property in the schema.
-It is beginning to function as the effective driver of revision, selection, and promotion.
+It is beginning to function as the effective driver of revision, selection, promotion, and de-promotion.

 That is highly relevant to the RGPx framing of the prototype.

 ---

-### 11. The architecture can reject, re-admit, and provisionally confirm relational hypotheses
+### 11. The architecture can reject, re-admit, confirm, and begin to de-confirm relational hypotheses
-Cycles 5–7 together are especially important.
+Cycles 5–8 together are especially important.

 - Cycle 5 showed disciplined rejection of an unsupported weak coupling
 - Cycle 6 showed disciplined re-opening when reciprocal alignment and co-motion raised coherence again
 - Cycle 7 showed provisional confirmation when that co-motion persisted across an additional interval
+- Cycle 8 showed early de-confirmation pressure when asymmetry and lag weakened the prior joint field

 This suggests the architecture is not simply drifting toward complexity or falling back to independence.
 It can move in multiple directions depending on which interpretation coherence supports.